galtrapecar/favicon-snake/README.md

 # USAGE FOR img_to_dataURI.js SCRIPT

-Node script loops through all files in the specified folder and returns an array of objects in a seperate file:
+Node script loops through all files in the specified folder and returns an array of objects in a seperate file.

 dataURIs.jsm:
 ```javascript